-The future of LEDs is bright.
+UPDATED July 28, 2022 The future of LEDs is bright.
 LEDs take the least amount of energy and are rapidly being perfected in brightness and appearance — evolving from their bluish/white glow into a variety of incandescent, warmer options.
-It’s no wonder they are gaining dominance in the marketplace.
+It’s no wonder they have gained dominance in the marketplace.

-Whether you are interested in the quality of light or the energy-saving benefits, it’s time to start thinking in terms of lumens when it comes to lighting your outdoor space.
+Whether you are interested in the quality of light or the energy-saving benefits, it’s time to start thinking in terms of lumens when it comes to how bright you want your outdoor space to be.
 How many lumens you need, depends on the use of the area you are lighting.